TinyLlama: An Open-Source Small Language Model: Introduction

 Motivated by these new findings, this work focuses on exploring the behavior of smaller models when trained with a significantly larger number of tokens than what is suggested by the scaling law~\citep{hoffmann2022chinchilla}.
-Specifically, we train a Transformer decoder-only model~\citep{vaswani2017transformer} with 1.1B parameters using approximately 3 trillion tokens.
+Specifically, we train a Transformer decoder-only model~\citep{vaswani2017transformer} with 1.1B parameters using up to 3 trillion tokens.
 To our knowledge, this is the first attempt to train a model with 1B parameters using such a large amount of data.
 Following the same architecture and tokenizer as Llama 2~\citep{touvron2023llama2}, we name our model TinyLlama.
 TinyLlama shows competitive performance compared to existing open-source language models of similar sizes.
 Specifically, TinyLlama surpasses both OPT-1.3B~\citep{zhang2022opt} and Pythia-1.4B~\citep{biderman2023pythia} in various downstream tasks.
 Our TinyLlama is open-source, aimed at improving accessibility for researchers in language model research.
 We believe its excellent performance and compact size make it an attractive platform for researchers and practitioners in language model research.